 Rather than use the single stage product that's been around for years and that is not solvent resistant, we devised our own method with generating a correct texture, using today's technology and we're very happy with the results.
 We were particular to generate the same over-spray edges and effects, as on the assembly line, along with the same finishes.

-The owner of the Boss intends to do as much of the work as he can, but lives interstate, so we've put the heavy bits together for him, to ease transport and he can go to town playing with the rest of it, when it arrives.
+We were approached by someone who wanted the Boss and despite our reluctance to sell it, we sold it to him.
+The new owner of the Boss intends to do as much of the work as he can, but lives interstate, so we've put the heavy bits together for him, to ease transport and he can go to town playing with the rest of it, when it arrives.
+Despite his extremely tight budget, we've done far more than we'd otherwise be able to do at that price and to a much higher standard than such a budget could buy elsewhere.

 This is the stage of completion that the owner wanted the Boss to be in, when leaving for his garage, so that he could continue on the restoration path himself.
 We wish him luck and enjoyment in the process!